EconomyLens.com

 Wind power remained Germany's biggest power source in 2025. ©AFP

 Berlin (AFP) – The share of renewables in German power production almost stagnated in 2025, data showed Monday, as concerns grow about a shift away from green policies under conservative Chancellor Friedrich Merz.
 The figure had increased strongly in previous years as Europe’s biggest economy aims to reach a goal of green power accounting for 80 percent of its energy mix by 2030.
+But last year, power from sources such as wind, solar, and hydroelectric accounted for 58.8 percent of the mix, up just slightly from a figure of 58.5 percent in 2024, according to the energy regulator.
+The figure had been just 43 percent in 2021.

 Related

-The group Environmental Action Germany said last year’s near stagnation in renewables’ share was in part due to a lack of wind in the first half of 2025.
-But the NGO nevertheless fears a looming slowdown in the green power shift under Merz’s coalition, which took power last year, Constantin Zerger, the group’s head of energy and climate protection, told AFP.
-He said that Economy Minister Katherina Reiche “has announced several times that she wants to slow down the expansion of renewables, which is of course very, very dangerous.”
+The share of wind power, which remained Germany’s biggest energy source, fell slightly while solar rose due to growth in production capacity, the regulator said.
+The group Environmental Action Germany noted that last year’s near stagnation in renewables’ share was in part due to a lack of wind in the first half of 2025.
+However, the NGO fears a looming slowdown in the green power shift under Merz’s coalition, which took power last year.
+Constantin Zerger, the group’s head of energy and climate protection, told AFP that Economy Minister Katherina Reiche “has announced several times that she wants to slow down the expansion of renewables, which is of course very, very dangerous.”

 Critics point to measures ranging from a planned expansion of gas power to proposals to scrap some solar subsidies as evidence that Reiche is seeking to slow the green shift and prioritize helping big business.
-Merz has pushed back at criticism he is undermining the climate change fight, saying that his government is taking a more pragmatic approach to the energy transition that aims to keep costs manageable.
+Merz has pushed back at criticism that he is undermining the climate change fight, stating that his government is taking a more pragmatic approach to the energy transition that aims to keep costs manageable.

 © 2024 AFP